 This award is established in Leo Benardo’s honor to recognize significant contributions that reflect innovative instructional practice and programs by individuals who teach or supervise in urban, suburban or rural districts that teach a majority of underserved students.

-Did you write/complete a dissertation in 2022 or 2023 that dealt with language learning or teaching, teacher preparation, curriculum development, evaluation, or any field directly related to second or world language education?
+Did you write/complete a dissertation in the last two years that dealt with language learning or teaching, teacher preparation, curriculum development, evaluation, or any field directly related to second or world language education?

 Are you a language educator who has contributed significantly to the teaching of culture in the world language classroom?
 Can you provide evidence of the impact over an extended period of time and have influenced large numbers of individuals?